 At the NYRR DTFS City Championship meet, awards will be given to the top three elementary and middle school teams overall.

 Points are awarded for each division in every event according to the table below:

 |6 points||4 points||3 points||2 points||1 point|

 Please note that for the relay events, since there are four students representing each school, the above points are doubled.
-Please remind children at City Championship meets that they are racing against the clock and not only against the competitors in their heat.
+Please remind children at NYRR DTFS City Championship meet that they are racing against the clock and not only against the competitors in their section.

 |← Previous: Meet Overview||Next: Frequently Asked Questions →|